 In reality many of these techniques work well with simple examples but fail when real world scenarios are introduced such as noisy backgrounds and changes in lighting.
 Iterating on different algorithms and testing various thresholds manually improved results or finding the ‘Region of Interest’ in some images, but needed to be constantly recalibrated depending on the image quality, exposure, background, and various other factors.

 Applying Computer Vision + Deep Neural Networks

 To automate the digitalization of ID documents in the wild, where the number of combinations (particularly backgrounds) could be unlimited, a straightforward algorithmic approach wouldn’t work.
 I needed a system that would learn how to recognize the four quadratic points of an a ID card, regardless of the conditions or situation.

 To “recognize” an identity card’s Region of Interest indeed implied some sort of sophisticated machine learning.
 I started researching the various machine learning models that could be applied to this problem.
-Due to the private information inherent in an identity card, I also needed to come up with some creative approaches to acquiring a sufficient dataset to train my model.

 Some of the models I explored are being used at the cutting edge of artificial intelligence.
 For example, Holistically-Nested Edge Detection, Semantic Segmentation , and U-Net.

 Holistically-Nested Edge Detection is an algorithm that uses a deep neural network capable of automatically determining the edge/object boundary of objects in images.

 The basis of HED has been used as the foundation to build deeper learning applications.
 Semantic segmentation uses deep learning to classify and identify objects, and provides the training material for autonomous cars to learn and respond to their driving environment.